patr-schm/TinyAD-Examples/README.md

 This repository contains **code examples** for **automatic differentiation with TinyAD**.
 Please see the [**README in the main TinyAD repository**](https://github.com/patr-schm/TinyAD) for an overview.

+Note that this repository comes with a massive amount of dependencies as submodules.
+However, [TinyAD](https://github.com/patr-schm/TinyAD) itself is a lightweight header-only library that only depends on Eigen and has been tested on Linux, Windows, and Mac.

+## Linux

 These examples have been tested on Linux and require:
 * A C++17 compiler
 * CMake >= 3.9 (e.g. `sudo apt-get install cmake`)